cl-model-languages/cl-prolog2/README.md

 ## Supported implementations

-* SWI-prolog, the most actively developed prolog system.
+* [SWI-prolog](http://swi-prolog.org/), the most actively developed prolog system.
-* YAP, another well-maintained prolog system.
+* [YAP](https://www.dcc.fc.up.pt/~vsc/Yap/), another well-maintained prolog system.
-* XSB, famous for introducing tabling semantics.
+* [XSB](http://xsb.sourceforge.net/), famous for introducing tabling semantics.
-* B-Prolog, a commercial implementation by Afany Software, which is free-to-use for academic purpose.
+* [B-Prolog](http://www.picat-lang.org/bprolog), a commercial implementation by Afany Software, which is free-to-use for academic purpose.
 Claiming to be fast, but the [benchmark](http://www.picat-lang.org/bprolog/performance.htm) was taken many years ago.

+Recently, many prolog systems contain an interface to constraint/linear programming solvers.
+Also, with tabling semantics (basically a form of automated memoization), certain programs runs faster and can be conveniently written without much consideration on the termination.
+I believe there is a good motivation to reevaluate Prolog as a good "middleware language" for expressing and solving complex problems.

 ## API